Ex-guerrilla favorite to win El Salvador's presidential election

 "The gentlemen from Arena had 20 years, and we never saw what they promised," Albarengue said.

-(Additional reporting by Noe Torres, writing by Michael O'Boyle; Editing by Dave Graham, Kieran Murray, Lisa Shumaker and Meredith Mazzilli)
+(Additional reporting by Noe Torres, writing by Michael O'Boyle; Editing by Dave Graham, Kieran Murray and Lisa Shumaker)